Studiegids

 Description

-This course explores how the social sciences can address the broader and deeper challenges of the day.
+This course explores how science, society and self can address the broader and deeper challenges of the day.
 We approach the social sciences as a fascinating and continuously evolving discipline, a creative space for new thinking and new practice.

 The course reflects on the need to consciously and strategically align science, society, and self to solve complex and interwoven problems.
-We examine questions such as: Who defines the broader and deeper challenges of the day?
-What are the theoretical and political implications of major contemporary trends, such as climate change and growing inequality?
+We examine questions such as: What are the theoretical implications of major contemporary trends, such as climate change and growing inequality?
 How can the social sciences enhance our capacity to interpret and navigate in the world?
-How does the social sciences touch upon the foundation of my everyday life, and is thereby personal?
+How does the social sciences touch upon my everyday life, and is thereby personal?

 The first part of the course invites us to reflect on how we relate to ourselves and others.
-We discuss how new thinking and new practice come with uncertainty, ambiguities, and controversies.
+We embrace confusion as a first step in learning something new.
+We recognize our own biases.
 By listening deeply and speaking responsibly, we transform disempowering conversations.
-We explore how compassion as a value can guide our study of the world.
+We explore how compassion can guide us, and what happens when compassion is absent.

-The second part of the course reflects on social scientific principles.
-We explore how interdisciplinarity enables novel perspectives on problems, and how transcending disciplinary silos can be challenging.
+The third part of the course reflects on social scientific principles.
+We transcend silos by integrating knowledge from several disciplines, and discuss the opportunities and challenges that come with interdisciplinarity.
 We proceed by discussing another principle, one that has increasingly been recognized as an important criterion for thoughtful social science: reflexivity.
+In the final session, we connect all ideas covered during the course into a coherent whole.

 Course objectives